 Using Meet My Street events can be used to make connections between people to support each other on a regular basis in exercise, games and sports.

-Streets Alive is exploring sports day style events in the street or local park stimulated by, and to coincide with, national and international sporting events like the Olympics.
+Streets Alive encourages sports day style events in the street or local park, including coinciding with, national and international sporting events.

 Street parties always have lots of games for all ages to join in together.
 Streets Alive offers help to local community organisations in projects using street games in street parties to improve health and community cohesion, especially in less confident communities.
-This could be part of the Olympic Community Games.
-Neighbours can devise their own events - from egg and spoon races to kabaddi - and compete against other streets.
+Neighbours can devise their own events – from egg and spoon races to kabaddi – and compete against other streets.
+This could be part of the Community Games in the West Midlands.

 Here is an example from a very organised community: http://www.hillfieldpark.com/streetparty08_review.html